kennycason/art/README.md

 ## Quad Tree Entropy

-This art form recursively partions an image into quadrants, towards lower entropy.
+This art form recursively partitions an image into quadrants, towards lower entropy.

 Steps:
 1. Partiion the image into four quadrants.